James Scullin

-James Henry Scullin (18 September 1876 – 28 January 1953) was an Australian Labor Party politician and the ninth Prime Minister of Australia.
-Scullin led Labor to government at the 1929 Australian federal election.
-He was the first Catholic, as well as Irish-Australian, to serve as Prime Minister of Australia.
-The Wall Street Crash of 1929 transpired just two days after his swearing in, which would herald the beginning of the Great Depression in Australia.
-Scullin's administration would soon be overwhelmed by the economic crisis, with interpersonal and policy disagreements causing a three-way split of his party that would bring down the government in late 1931.
-Despite his chaotic term of office, Scullin remained a leading figure in the Labor movement throughout his lifetime, and was an éminence grise in various capacities for the party until his retirement in 1949.
+James Henry Scullin (18 September 1876 – 28 January 1953) was an Australian politician and trade unionist who served as the ninth prime minister of Australia from 1929 to 1932.
+He held office as the leader of the Australian Labor Party (ALP), having briefly served as treasurer of Australia during his time in office from 1930 to 1931.
+His time in office was primarily categorised by the Wall Street crash of 1929 which transpired just two days after his swearing in, thus heralding the beginning of the Great Depression in Australia.
+Scullin remained a leading figure in the Labor movement throughout his lifetime, and was an éminence grise in various capacities for the party until his retirement from federal parliament in 1949.
+He was the first Catholic to serve as prime minister.

 The son of working-class Irish-immigrants, Scullin spent much of his early life as a laborer and grocer in Ballarat.
-An autodidact and passionate debater, Scullin made the most of Ballarat's facilities — the public library and South Street Debating Society.
+An autodidact and passionate debater, Scullin made the most of Ballarat's facilities – the public library and South Street Debating Society.
 He joined the Australian Labor Party in 1903, beginning a career spanning five decades.
 He was a political organizer and newspaper editor for the party, and was elected to the Australian House of Representatives first in 1910 and then again in 1922 until 1949.
 Scullin quickly established himself as a leading voice in parliament, rapidly rising to become deputy leader of the party in 1927 and then Leader of the Opposition in 1928.